Phil Pearson – Red Tractor Tomato Grower

 British bees are also brought in to naturally pollinate the crop.

 “Care for the environment, particularly as outlined in the Red Tractor scheme, is incredibly important to us,” he added.
 “Their audits make sure we’re doing things the right way, and that the tomatoes are produced to good environmental standards”.

 But one of the breakthrough technologies which most consumers in the UK will not be aware of is the use of LEDs to grow tomatoes when there is little sunlight.

 “The idea is that you only use a small amount of electricity to produce just the right light wavelength that the crop wants to be able to grow tomatoes year-round.

-“This means that we can supply UK, Red Tractor Assured tomatoes for practically the whole year – even on Christmas day – and not many people would think that is possible in this climate.
+“This means that we can supply UK, Red Tractor Certified tomatoes for practically the whole year – even on Christmas day – and not many people would think that is possible in this climate.

 I’m immensely proud of the tomatoes we grow here.
 We’re picking them and they’re on the shelf within 24 or 36 hours so they can’t get any fresher.”

-You can support Red Tractor assured farmers like Phil by looking out for the Red Tractor label on the food you buy next time you are in the shops.
+You can support Red Tractor farmers like Phil by looking out for the Red Tractor label on the food you buy next time you are in the shops.